-Some abilities (and effects like Uncovering) say they happen "at the start of your turn".
+Some abilities say they happen "at the start of your turn".
 This phase is when they all can happen - not just the first one.
 Any abilities that expire at the start of your turn expire before any of those start-of-turn events.